whoswho-rockart/wwr3/README.md

 Ariela Fradkin Anati edited both of these.
 A third edition dedicated to Ariela celebrates the founding of CCSP in 1964.

-CCSP will present the third edition of “Who’s who in rock-art” (wwr3) at the international rock art congress “On the Shoulders of Giants” (29 August to 2 September 2018, Boario Terme, Valcamonica, Italy).
+CCSP will present the third edition of “who’s who in rock-art” (wwr3) at the international rock art congress “On the Shoulders of Giants” (29 August to 2 September 2018, Boario Terme, Valcamonica, Italy).
 The congress marks fifty years since the first Valcamonica Symposium and